PipeWire/pipewire/README.md

 $ aplay -L
 ```

-Alsa application can then use the `pipewire:` device to use PipeWire
+ALSA application can then use the `pipewire:` device to use PipeWire
 as the audio system.

 ### Running GStreamer applications

 PipeWire includes 2 GStreamer elements called `pipewiresrc` and
 `pipewiresink`.
-They can be used in pipelines like this:
+They can be used in pipelines such as this:

 ```
 $ gst-launch-1.0 pipewiresrc ! videoconvert ! autovideosink